adjust/dev-docs/docs/react-native/recording/callbacks.md

 ::::{dropdown} Example

-In this example, we set up a callback function `eventSuccess` and register it as a **success** callback.
-The function logs the timestamp at which the SDK measured the event.
+This example demonstrates how to created a callback function `eventSuccess` and register it as a **success** callback.
+The function logs the timestamp at which the SDK recorded the event.

 :::{tab-set-code}